Lo Que El Tiempo Me Enseño

 Time taught me how it could be

-Just like a little lantern on the sidewalk
+Just like a little lamp on the sidewalk

 Time taught me that friends